owntheweb/static-nextjs-blog/posts/2014/map-thermopolis-wyoming.md

 ### Purpose

-Design a Christmas gift for Dad.
+Design a Christmas gift for Dad!

 ### Highlighted Features

 Contributed thousands of new polygons and edits to OpenStreetMap.
 Created custom design and color palette derived from photos of the area.
+Generated high resolution map tiles.

 ### Additional Information